FrancescoXX/free-Web3-resources/README.md

 ## Client SDKs

 - [Ether.js](https://docs.ethers.io/) The ethers.js library aims to be a complete and compact library for interacting with the Ethereum Blockchain and its ecosystem.
-- [Web3.js](https://web3js.readthedocs.io/) Web3.js is a collection of libraries that allow you to interact with a local or remote ethereum node using HTTP, IPC or WebSocket.
+- [Web3.js](https://web3js.readthedocs.io/) Web3.js is a collection of libraries that allow you to interact with a local or remote Ethereum node using HTTP, IPC, or WebSocket.

 ## SDKs